 Creamy Cannellini Bean & Potato Soup with Kale, Lemon and Rosemary in Bone Broth

-- 1 tbsp heat resistant cooking fat of your choice, such as virgin coconut oil, tallow, lard, fat, or ghee
+- 1 tbsp heat resistant cooking fat of your choice, such as extra virgin organic coconut oil, tallow, lard, fat, or ghee

-- 1 medium yellow onion, small dice skins on if organic
+- 1 organic medium yellow onion, small dice skins on if organic

-- 3 cups sprouted, cooked cannellini beans or other white beans
+- 3 cups sprouted, cooked organic cannellini beans or other white beans

 - 3.5 cups grass fed, grass finished beef bone broth

-- 1/2 freshly squeezed lemon juice + zest
+- 1/2 freshly squeezed organic lemon juice + zest

-- sea salt and freshly cracked black pepper, to taste
+- sea salt and freshly cracked organic black pepper, to taste

-- chopped parsley, raw garlic, and lemon zest to garnish optional
+- chopped organic parsley, raw organic garlic, and organic lemon zest to garnish optional

 - In a medium-large soup pot or Dutch oven, heat the cooking fat over medium heat.
 Add the onions, parsnip and celery to the pot and sauté for 3-4 minutes or until they become softer and translucent.